-Non-Euclidean transformation of input vectors leads to very flexible shapes of neural network decision borders without any change in the standard computer programs.
+Distance-based neural networks increase flexibility of decision borders by modifying transfer functions, either in a global way (if the same distance function is used for each node), or locally (if distance function are different at each node).
+Non-Euclidean transformations of input vectors also lead to very flexible shapes of neural network decision borders without any change in the standard computer programs.
 The training times are short since a good initialization procedure based on clusterization techniques determines weights, thresholds and slopes of all neurons.
-The number of neurons and the complexity of the network defined in extended space is usually smaller comparing to the standard MLPs needed to obtain similar accuracy on the original data, as has been observed in the Iris example.
-A new method to treat symbolic values and a new training procedure using only the vectors close to the decision borders have been described here.
-Since the training is fast many different metric functions may be tried before selecting (using crossvalidation tests) the best model.
+The complexity of network architecture defined in extended space is usually smaller comparing to the standard MLPs needed to obtain similar accuracy on a given dataset, as has been observed in the Iris example.
+Since the training is fast many different metric functions may be tried before selecting (using cross-validation tests) the best model.
 Networks with activation given by Eq.(3) or (4) have not yet been implemented but such models seem to be quite promising.